JeremyTheModernist/mongo-next-serverless/README.md

 ### Install dependencies and start up the servers:

-Make sure you are in the root directory of this project, `mongo-auth-nextjs`.
+Make sure you are in the root directory of this project.
 Then, in your terminal:

 ```
-npm run setup
+npm install
 npm run dev
 ```

-These commands will install of the dependencies for the frontend and the backend, and start their servers up.
+These commands will install of the dependencies for your project, and start your servers up.

-The backend is available at `http://localhost:<PORT>`, where `PORT` is the one you designated in the `.env` file.

 ### Create a new user